 Pamela Strode has always had a passion for caring for infants and toddlers.
-After getting her early childhood education master’s at the University of Hawaii and her Montessori credentials at the Montessori Education Center of the Rockies, she decided to open her own Montessori center (Strode Montessori) in Oahu, Hawaii, the first of its kind on the island.
+After getting her early childhood education master’s degree at the University of Hawaii and her Montessori credentials at the Montessori Education Center of the Rockies, she decided to open her own Montessori center (Strode Montessori) in Oahu, Hawaii, the first of its kind on the island.

 After giving birth to three children, Pam has had to balance her life as a mom and as a business owner.
 Below, she shares with us what inspired her to open her own Montessori school as well as some helpful tips for parents exploring the Montessori philosophy for their children.